Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 All right.

-Since 2004, there were 22 unsuccessful attempts in the Australian Federal Parliament to legalise
+Since 2004, there were 22 unsuccessful attempts in the Australian federal parliament to legalise or recognize same-sex marriage under federal law.

-So, people were having a crack.
+So people were having a crack.

-wrote there were also pushes in state and i, there were also pushes in state and...
+there were also pushes in state and,

 I say.